LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_lg.md

 {% include alerts/tip.html content="It is highly recommended to have the latest official LG stock package installed on the device, before proceeding with unlock." %}

 {% include templates/recovery_install_fastboot_generic.md %}

+{% include alerts/note.html content="For h850: for TWRP to _stick_ you must first boot directly into TWRP and not back into Android.
+After flashing TWRP unplug the USB cable and pull the battery.
+Plug battery back in then boot into recovery which should load TWRP." %}